wdbm/TFLOSSH/protest_phone.md

 ## application for taking notes

 It can be helpful to have an application for taking notes, such as of vehicle identifications and police identifications.

+Signal has inbuilt functionality for this when you search for the "Note to Self" chat group, which should likely be set to autodelete messages after a week.

-One application for this is [Omni-Notes](https://f-droid.org/packages/it.feio.android.omninotes.foss).
+One application dedicated to taking notes and making to-do lists is [Omni-Notes](https://f-droid.org/packages/it.feio.android.omninotes.foss).

 ## police scanner